blockhackersio/paypunk/adr/001-ipc-auth-model.md

    keypair in memory.
 Every IPC message is authenticated using the shared secret derived from the two processes' keys.

-We already have X25519 key exchange infrastructure in keypunkd (`KeyStore`, `CryptoSession`, `derive_aes_key`) used for sealing the password during `GenerateSeed`.
+We already have X25519 key exchange infrastructure in keypunkd (`Keypair` in `crypto.rs`, `derive_aes_key`) used for sealing the password during `GenerateSeed`.
 This same infrastructure can be extended for per-message authentication.

 ## Decision